Chaffee Common Ground offers competitive grant programs for:

 Additional Grant Guidelines:

-- Capital equipment should be limited to project supplies that are used in the project or program (such as fencing, fire rings or Dumpsters).
-Durable capital items such as trail counters or fire and agricultural equipment will not be considered.
+Capital equipment should be limited to project supplies that are used in the project or program.
+Durable capital items with be considered if the applicant will retain, own and maintain the equipment.

 Click here for Communications Guidelines